eigerco/lumina/README.md

 # Lumina

 Rust implementation of Celestia's [data availability node](https://github.com/celestiaorg/celestia-node) able to run natively and in browser-based environments.

+Run Lumina now at [lumina.rs](https://lumina.rs/) and directly verify Celestia.

 Supported features:
 - [x] Synchronize and verify `ExtendedHeader`s from genesis to the network head